 Here’s a Vegan & Dairy-Free Gingerbread Smoothie recipe that is full of seasonal flavors like molasses, cinnamon, and ginger.
 Serve this blended drink for an easy breakfast or dessert.
-You only need six main ingredients!

 Be sure to check out my tutorials on the best way to freeze bananas.